aboueleyes/cms-downloader/README.md

 # cms-downloader
-A CLI python script that downloads the materail pdf and videos of any course hosted on the  cms website (for UNIX-Like operating Systems)
-*This script is personal I just wanted to share*
+A CLI python script that downloads the material of any course hosted on the  cms website (for UNIX-Like operating Systems) *This script is personal I just wanted to share*